Home

 • Take care to assure you transcribe everything on a tombstone exactly as possible

-• be sure to describe anything unusual on a tombstone
+• Be sure to describe anything unusual on a tombstone

 • If possible, try to wait until the sun is at the best angle for reading and photographing a tombstone